ThreatForge/Cripter/README.md

 # ThreatForge Encryption and Decryption Tool

 ## Overview
-This Python module, developed for ThreatForge, provides functionalities for encryption and decryption of text.
+This Python module, developed by ThreatForge, provides functionalities for encryption and decryption of text.
 It includes key generation, key interpretation, encryption, and decryption processes.

 ## Features
 - **Key Generation:**